-Wednesday: Paseo Rector Antonio Gallego Morell (La Chana neighborhood) clothe market takes place from 10:00 to 14:00.
+Paseo Rector Antonio Gallego Morell (La Chana neighborhood) clothe market takes place from 10 to 2, every Wednesday.

-Saturday: Plaza Larga food market (Albaicin neighborhood) takes place all morning.
-Torre de la Pólvora (El Zaidín neighborhood) clothe market takes place from 10:00 to 14:00.
+Torre de la Pólvora (El Zaidín neighborhood) cloth market takes place from 10 to 2, every Saturday.

-Sunday: Casería del Cerro (Almanjáyar neighborhood) clothe market takes place from 10:00 to 14:00.
+Casería del Cerro (Almanjáyar neighborhood) cloth market takes place from 10 to 2, every Sunday.